 The SCE meets requirements for knowledge based assessments that are a part of the curricula submitted to Postgraduate Medical Education & Training Board (PMETB) by the Specialist Advisory Committees (SACs).
 UK trainees who have completed MRCP(UK) would normally take the Specialty KBA during higher specialist training, and should have made at least one attempt by the time of their penultimate year assessment.
 The SCE is a prerequisite for attainment of the CCT.
 The first Respiratory SCE took place on Wednesday 22 April 2009.

-The 2012 SCE took place on 18 April 2012.
-The 2013 SCE will take place in October 2013.
 Further information about the examination and the registration process is available on the SCE website here.

 A factsheet on the costs of the SCE has been published and is available here (July 2012).